Manage card payments

 Settle API

-The settle method facilitates the settlement of previously auth transactions.
-Be advised that if the subsequent settle amount is less than the initial auth transaction amount , the difference will be refunded to the cardholder's account.
+The settle method ensures the settlement of previously authorized transactions.
+Be advised that if the subsequent settle amount is less than the initial auth transaction amount , the difference be refunded to the cardholder's account.

 To make a settle